 Encryption of data is not a new need, since old time people need to use it.
 The difference is before it was not electronic but now it is.
 Encryption aims to secure data, so just few people can see them.
 The high request of saving data in transforming required to find ways for encrypt them.
 In it is most basic form, encryption is the process of encoding data, making it unintelligible and scrambled [17].
 The need of information transmission requires high security to save them from different attacks, this issue was able to be solved using chaos and chaotic system.
 Since chaos and chaotic systems are very sensitive to their initial conditions, the application of encryption using chaos is important in telecommunication and transmission technology through Synchronization process.
 Using of Chaos in encrypting data is a very critical method since the chaos systems can be applied together in the same time.
 This process is defined by synchronization process.
+Systems are applied together in the same time so, masking of data could be achieved during the process.
 Different chaotic systems were discovered, using any of them for this process guarantee hiding the information by a mean of masking them.
 In this article, using Diffusion less Lorenz chaotic System for masking data was proposed based on synchronization process.
 This proposed work can be used for having secure transferring of analog signals in industrial applications.